-A. The College of Economics and Business Administration runs an independent career center.
+A. The College of Business and Economics runs an independent career center.
 There are books and the person in charge consults the self-introduction letter and resumes.
 We also hold College level career camps, where students can get in touch with various industries.

 As you can see, our college has an excellent hardware.
 We provide cutting edge facilities, and provide students with a great atmosphere for studying.
 This is because the size of the budget is huge.
 We are closely tied with foreign schools and are progressing to the Global Frontier at the college level.